-When talking about a core value, the implication is that your values should be rank-order.
+When talking about a core value, the implication is that your values should be rankorder.
 Why?
 Because values are sometimes in conflict and when you rank and order them it helps clarify which value is most important.

-For example, the Walt Disney Company determined that their top value is safety.
-Safety won out over happiness, another key value as they are known for being "The Happiest Place on Earth."
+For example, the Walt Disney Company determined that its top value was safety.
+Safety won out over happiness, another key value as it is known for being "The Happiest Place on Earth."
 If somebody goes flying out of the Matterhorn and is injured or dies people aren't going to be happy.
-So safety is Disney's highest value.
+Thus, safety is Disney's highest value.